gibbonsja/Meanderings/nial/concise.md

 Some builin operators in Nial have a property called *pervasive* (unary, binary or multi).

-A unary pervasive operation maps maps an array to another array with identical structure, mapping each atom by the functions behaviour on atoms.
-All of the scientific operations and the unary operations of arithmetic and logic are unary pervasive.
+A unary pervasive operator maps maps an array to another array with identical structure, mapping each atom by the functions behaviour on atoms.
+All of the scientific operators and the unary operators of arithmetic and logic are unary pervasive.

     sin (2 3 reshape tell 6)